Gunman dies after shooting 2 at Maryland high school

 The female victim was hospitalized and listed in critical condition, according to MedStar St. Mary's Hospital.
 The male victim was in "good condition," the hospital said.

+"We need more than prayers.
+We've got to take action," Hogan told reporters.

+The ATF is running a trace on the gun that Rollins used.

-Students were taken by bus to a nearby high school to be reunited with panicked parents.
+Students, meanwhile, were taken by bus after the shooting to a nearby high school to be reunited with panicked parents.

 Terrence Rhames, a senior at Great Mills, said he and his friends were talking before class when they heard the pop of a loud gunshot.